venugopalvivek/productreview/README.md

 * review will be available in about 5 seconds after posting when it gets approved
 * documentation of apis available at http://localhost:8080/productreview/api/swagger.json

-## Limitations
+## Improvements
-* cannot add a new product
+* to add a new product
-* no pagination on listing of products
+* pagination on listing of products
-* no pagination on listing of reviews
+* pagination on listing of reviews
 * unit testing using H2 in-memory database
+* more unit tests

 ## Running
 * run gradle clean jettyRun